504 Plan for Anxiety: Evidence-Based Accommodations and

 Review schedule.
 Anxiety 504 Plans should be reviewed more frequently than the standard annual review, particularly in the first year.
 Six-week reviews allow the team to track whether the scaffolded exposure plan is moving and to adjust if progress has stalled.

-Shared understanding of the plan's goal.
+Shared understanding of the plan's goal matters.
 Every plan should include a statement of intent: "The goal of this plan is to build the student's capacity to access learning with reduced support over time.
-Accommodations will be reviewed and faded as tolerance increases."
-This sentence protects the team from a legal perspective and sets the right expectation with the student and family.
+Accommodations will be reviewed and faded when evidence shows the student can access the activity with less support."
+This keeps the expectation clear for staff, families and the student.

 You did not write the 504 Plan.
 You use it, every day, in every lesson, and your implementation quality determines whether it works.